AnthonyBryant1/LinuxChromebook/README.md

 <h1>Installing Mabox Linux On A Chromebook</h1>
 <h2>The Why</h2>
-This device was given away by someone in my mom's apartment complex.
-There's a common practice there of leaving undesired items like bags of dehydrated beans next to the mailboxes.
+<p></p>This device was left next to a dumpster in my mom's apartment complex.
 Apparently its previous owner didn't see any value in it.
 And I can see why.
+With only 4GB of RAM, a 16GB hard drive, and an outdated OS no longer supported by Google, I could see why it had been left behind.</p>

-With only 4GB of RAM, and a 16GB HD, it's already not going to turn heads with its performance.
-Not to mention that it is beyond EOL support from Google for its OS.
-When I created a new user to poke around the OS to see what it could do, I wasn't impressed.
-I couldn't even get my preferred VPN on there, because I was limited to the Google Store via Chrome.
-I really liked the fact that it had a built in HDMI port though, which my Lenovo at the time did not (and even with an adapter, performance was spotty).
-So if this machine could be freed of its limitations and liabilities (no updates means no security patches), it would make the perfect little streaming/browsing device to leave in the living room next to the TV.
+<p>When I created a new user to poke around the OS to see what it could do, I wasn't impressed.
+I couldn't even get my preferred VPN on there, because I was limited to the Google Play Store.
+However, its HDMI port (a feature my main device lacked) made it a perfect candidate for repurposing as a lightweight streaming and browsing device for my living room.
+By installing Mabox Linux, I aimed to free the device from its limitations and extend its functionality, security, and lifespan.</p>

 <h2>Overview</h2>
-Project consists of a taking a 2016 Chromebook, which no longer receives updates, and bringing it back to life with a lightweight version of Manjora Linux called Mabox.
+Project consists of a taking a 2016 Chromebook, which no longer receives [security] updates, and bringing it back to life with a lightweight version of Manjora Linux called Mabox.
 We can do this by flashing the firmware.
 Then use Mabox installation media (USB drive) to install our new OS!
 <br />